eweinhaus/MessageAI/memory-bank/progress.md

 3. **Demo recording approach?** (Split-screen or sequential?)

 ## Notes for Next Session
-- Start with PR 1: Project Setup
+- Start with PR 5: Home Screen & Chat List
-- Ensure Firebase account ready
+- Data layer is complete and ready
+- Focus on UI components (Avatar, ChatListItem)
+- Set up real-time Firestore listeners
-- Have physical device available for testing
+- Test on physical device to verify SQLite persistence
 - Follow task list strictly to stay on schedule
 - MVP deadline is aggressive - no scope creep!